 Boutique Hotels in the Dolomites for Hiking and Skiing

-Listed as a UNESCO World Heritage site, the Dolomites boast dramatic peaks and pristine trails, ideal for hiking or skiing in cozy boutique lodges.
+Listed as a UNESCO World Heritage site, the Dolomites boast dramatic peaks and pristine trails, ideal for hiking or skiing in cozy boutique hotels Italy offers.

 The Alta Badia region offers trails like the 9km Pralongia loop.
-Meanwhile, winter brings world-class skiing in Val Gardena.
+Meanwhile, winter brings world-class skiing in Val Gardena, perfect for guests at boutique hotels Italy offers.

 Hotel Fanes